Riku Saga: Club career

+Iwaki FC

 In December 2020, it was announced that Saga would be signing for JFL team Iwaki FC for the 2021 season.
 He made his debut for the team in March in a 2–1 league victory over Veertien Mie and scored his first goal in a 1–1 draw with ReinMeer Aomori.
 At the end of the 2021 season, Saga had participated in all 32 games and scored 8 goals, helping Iwaki FC gain promotion to the J3 League.
 He was named as Rookie of the Year and was also inducted into the 2021 JFL Best XI.

 In the 2022 season, Saga scored on his J.League debut in a 1–1 draw with Kagoshima United.
 Another excellent season ensued for him as he helped Iwaki to back-to-back promotions, playing in all 34 of their league games and scoring 5 goals.
 For the second season running, Saga was inducted into the league's Best XI.

+In the 2023 season, Saga only made 20 appearances but did score his first J2 League goal in a 3–2 loss to Fujieda MYFC.
+His playing time was further reduced in the 2024 season, only making seven appearances in the first half of the season.

+Fagiano Okayama

+On 7 July 2024, Saga transferred to fellow J2 League club, Fagiano Okayama mid-way through the 2024 season.
+On 7 December 2024, he helped his club secure promotion to the J1 League for the first time in their history, following a 2–0 victory over Vegalta Sendai in the promotion play-off final.